 SCOUTING FRESNO STATE

-- Fresno State is 10-4 at home this season, its last loss coming January 31 vs. Air Force.Â
+- Fresno State is 10-4 at home this season with its last loss coming Jan.
+31 vs. Air Force.Â

 - The Bulldogs are one of the best rebounding teams in the conference, averaging 37 rebounds and 13 offensive rebounds per game, third and second in the league, respectively.Â